laraw02/tensorflow_federated_flower/README.md

 We simulate a situation where we have multiple Computer Vision devices that have a similar image classification problem.

 For this, we use 2 devices to train a MobileNetV2 model to classify if an image is a ```head``` or ```hardhat```.
 We train the image classification model with these Computer Vision devices using Federated Learning.
-Finally, a server takes the final updated model and uploads it to an Edge Impulse project so that we can deploy it to any device that can run it.

 There are 4 dataset folders:
 - 2 folders for [client 1](datasets/dataset_client1/) and [client 2](datasets/dataset_client2/) with training and test images